Skip to content

 After migration, your subscriptions remain in a scheduled state for 24 hours before going live.
 You have 10 hours to cancel these scheduled subscriptions using the toolkit.

-Currently, you can’t update scheduled subscriptions using the toolkit.
-If you want to update your scheduled subscriptions, you can either call the update endpoint, or update each subscription (one-by-one) in the Subscriptions Dashboard.
+You can’t update scheduled subscriptions using the migration toolkit.
+If you want to update your scheduled subscriptions, you can either call the update endpoint, or update each subscription individually in the Subscriptions page of the Dashboard.

 Customers can’t cancel scheduled subscriptions from their customer portal.
 They can only cancel live subscriptions.